udden89/myBoxes-api/README.md

 # myBoxes-api

+##
-Requires a MYSQL database with a database named "myboxes".
+Requires a MYSQL database.

+##
-Add a .env file, see .env.copyme file
+Add a .env file in the root folder of the project, see the .env.copyme file for the field requirements